isomerpages/moe-psgrepository/index.md

         stronger relationships between parents and our schools.
 We are excited to partner with you on this meaningful journey!
   - infopic:
-      title: Meet Our Zonal Leaders
+      title: Share Your Thoughts
       id: infopic
-      description: As Zonal Leaders, Joey, Rohani, Tina and Yusnizan, work with, coordinate and advise the PSG community.
+      description: We would love to hear from you!
-      button: Find out more
+      button: Share here
       alt: Image alt text
-      url: /zonal-leaders/
+      url: /share-your-thoughts/
       image: /images/Zonal_Leaders_Edited2.jpg
   - infobar:
       title: Resource Library